Avatar: The Last Airbender – Into the Inferno: Reception

 The game received mixed reviews.
 On Metacritic the Nintendo DS version has a score of 65% based on reviews from 5 critics, the Wii version has a score of 53% based on reviews from 5 critics.

 Aaron Thornton, from IGN, called it "a game destined to be forgotten".
-Gandem Jones, from Screen Rant, was severe in his criticisms, saying the game "have generally been mediocre".
+Gandem Jones, from Screen Rant, was severe in his criticisms, saying the games in the series "have generally been mediocre".

 In a positive review, Alex Dale from GamesRadar+, described the game as "endearing" and "relaxing gaming fodder".